 Because of the generosity of parishioners through financial giving, we have been able to extend God's love in a number of new ways involving volunteers and paid staff.

-24-7 Youth Work: The parish has two youth workers who offer pastoral care and leadership development to the students at Boy's High.
-This ministry is into its second year and this partnership with Boy's High has been very positive indeed.
-Two youth workers spend 10 hours a week each in the school and they have become well known and accepted by both boys and staff.
+24-7 Youth Work: The parish, alongside Riccarton Community Church, has three youth workers who offer pastoral care and leadership development to the students at Boy's High.
+This ministry is into its third year and this partnership with Boy's High has been very positive indeed.
+Matt Robb alongside two other youth workers spend 10 hours a week each in the school and they have become well known and accepted by both boys and staff.

 Selwyn Centre: This ministry is offered to seniors in the community who are seeking to meet others and be part of a stimulating friendship group.
 Each week there is a different theme but there is always an emphasis on friendship, mental stimulation, pastoral care and wellbeing.